idiap/ssp/README.md

 # SSP - Speech Signal Processing module

+## Overview

+SSP is a package for doing signal processing in python; the functionality is biassed towards speech signals.
+Top level programs include a feature extracter for speech recognition, and a vocoder for both coding and speech synthesis.
+The vocoder is based on linear prediction, but with several experimental excitation models.
+A continuous pitch extraction algorithm is also provided, built around standard components and a Kalman filter.

+There is a "sister" package, [libssp](https://github.com/idiap/libssp), that includes translations of some algorithms in C++.
+Libssp is built around [libube](https://github.com/pgarner/libube) that makes this translation easier.

 SSP is released under a BSD licence.
 See the file `COPYING` for details.

+## Installation

 To install SSP from git, just clone it into a working directory:
 ```sh